-Chelsea have 15 players representing their countries at Women's Euro 2025 so with so many players in action, we thought we would make it easier for you by compiling a list of when you can watch them this summer.
+Fifteen Chelsea players have represented their countries at Women's Euro 2025 so with so many players in action, we thought we would make it easier for you by compiling a list of when you can watch them this summer.

-The tournament began when Norway defeated holders Switzerland on 2 July, and the group stage concluded with England's 6-1 win over Wales and a 5-2 win over the Netherlands for France on 13 July.
+The tournament began when Norway defeated holders Switzerland on 2 July, and the group stage concluded with England's 6-1 win over Wales and France's 5-2 victory over the Netherlands on 13 July.

 Here’s the full schedule of Blues players in action at the tournament.